 I’ve saved the best for last.
 Which sadly doesn’t exist anymore, so the mention is purely commemorative.

-This piece of public art is probably the strangest in Perth, narrowly beating Gina Rinehart’s Rock, because at the end of the day… it’s just a rock.
+This piece of public art was probably the strangest in Perth, narrowly beating Gina Rinehart’s Rock, because at the end of the day… it’s just a rock.

-This terrifying work is known as The Face of the Community and you can find it at Cockburn Train Station.
+Known as The Face of the Community, it was once housed at Cockburn Train Station.